Evolutionary Operators for Continuous Black-Box Optimization

 Evolutionary algorithms (EAs) are population-based metaheuristics for black-box optimization.
 The three core operators — selection, crossover, and mutation — together with the overall evolutionary loop design, determine an EA's performance.
 Standard approaches include:

-- Genetic Algorithms (GA): Tournament selection + Simulated Binary Crossover (SBX) + Polynomial Mutation
+- Genetic Algorithms (GA) with Tournament selection + Simulated Binary Crossover (SBX) + Polynomial Mutation (Deb and Agrawal, 1995).

 Each has strengths on different function landscapes (multimodal, ill-conditioned, high-dimensional), but no single strategy dominates all.